Stripe order in quasicrystals: Monte-Carlo method and the N eel phase

 The bipartite structure of the tiling enables us to define a set of local phases, $\zeta_i=\pm 1$, that characterize the N\'eel ordered state, with the different signs corresponding to distinct sublattices.
 In our MC simulations, we compute the N\'eel order parameter by averaging the staggered magnetization over sampled configurations,

 The susceptibility and the Binder cumulant associated with this order parameter are computed as follows, respectively:

 The latter is normalized, i.e., $U^{\vx}_{\typeN}\rightarrow 1(0)$ in the ordered (disordered) phase.
 Fig.~\ref{fig:neel_mc} displays sample MC results for $J_2/J_1=0.5$.
 The specific heat peak increases slowly with the system size, indicating a continuous phase transition.
 The N\'eel order parameter confirms this scenario as it saturates as $T \to 0$ for all $N$.
-The order parameter susceptibility increases with $N$ near $T_{\typeN}$, and the crossing of the Binder cumulant enables us to estimate $ T_{\typeN}/J_1 = 1.223(4)$.
+The order parameter susceptibility increases with the system size near $T_{\typeN}$, and the crossing point extrapolation of the Binder cumulant between different pairs of system sizes enables us to estimate $T_{\typeN}/J_1 = 1.223(4)$.
+The error is estimated from the spread of these crossing points.
+In selected cases, we confirmed the value of the critical temperature by a direct finite size scaling analysis of the data.

-We confirm that the finite-size scaling is consistent with the Ising universality class (not shown), similar to the $J_2=0$ case \cite{ledue95, repetowicz99} and other frustrated models \cite{thiem15b, araujo24}.
-We then conclude that the N\'eel phase is stable up to $J_2/J_1\simeq0.8$, when it gives way to the stripe phase.
+We confirm that the finite-size scaling is consistent with the Ising universality class by studying the collapse of the Binder cumulant and of the order parameter (not shown).
+We take $L_k$ as the linear system size for the approximant of order $k$.
+The results are similar to the $J_2=0$ case \cite{ledue95, repetowicz99} and other frustrated models \cite{thiem15b, araujo24}.
+We then conclude that the N\'eel phase is stable up to $J_2/J_1\simeq 0.8$, when it gives way to the stripe phase.
 The finite $T$ region around this point is difficult to access within our simulation scheme due to two significant effects: (i) fluctuations drive $T_{\typeN}$ down, and (ii) the formation of large domains of one phase inside the other.
 On general grounds, because of (ii), one expects first-order transitions to become unstable \cite{andrade18, kunwar18, michel21, imry_ma, aizenman_wehr, hui89}.
 However, in a quasiperiodic system, first-order transitions can be perturbatively stable in two dimensions \cite{barghathi14}.
 Therefore, simulations at lower temperatures and larger system sizes are required to determine the fate of the ordered phases near $J_2/J_1=0.8$.